MyParcelCOM/docs/content/api/resources/regions.md

 {{% notice note %}}
 If a postal code exists in more than one country, multiple regions are returned.
-You can use the `postal_code` filter in combination with the `country_code` filter, to get more specific results.
+The `postal_code` filter can be used in combination with the `country_code` filter to get more specific results.
 {{% /notice %}}